Middleware Reference¶

 MCPRuleEnforcementMiddleware¶

-Adds operational guidance and warnings to tool responses based on configured rules.
+Adds operational guidance and warnings to tool responses based on configured rules and session-aware workflow gating.

 Behavior: